AFatNiBBa/uneval/readme.md

 - Dates
 - Boxed Primitives, like `new String("hello")`
 - Big Integers
-- `Object.create(null)`
+- Objects without a prototype
 - Custom types

 ## Unsupported (Or at least not completely)
 - Proxies (If you know how to extract the `[[Target]]` and the `[[Handler]]` of a proxy tell me)
 - Clojures (Functions that access external local variables)
+- Native functions
+- Command Line API functions (Web)

 ## Coming Soon (Hopefully) in order of probability
-1. Global
-2. Buffer
-3. Sparse arrays
-4. Arrays and Functions custom fields
+1. Arrays and Functions custom fields
-5. Non enumerable properties
+2. Non enumerable properties
-6. Getters and Setters
+3. Getters and Setters
-7. New syntax for object's methods, like `{ func() {} }`
+4. New syntax for object's methods, like `{ func() {} }`

 ## Known Problems
 - The references to a primitive version of a symbol are not detected